 Research frontiers

 Percutaneous tube ileostomy for anastomotic protection is clinically performed by laparotomy or laparoscopy.
-To date, there is no literature regarding the NOTES tube ileostomy.
+To date, there is no literature regarding the natural orifice transgastric endoscopic surgery (NOTES) tube ileostomy.

 Innovations and breakthrough

 A novel technique of percutaneous transgastric endoscopic tube ileostomy may be successfully performed in a porcine survival model, using pelvis-directed submucosal tunneling endoscopic gastrostomy and endoscopic tube ileostomy using an Introducer Kit containing a loop fixture.